opencv/opencv/doc/js_tutorials/js_imgproc/js_transforms/js_fourier_transform/js_fourier_transform.markdown

 Goal
 ----

-In this section, we will learn
 -   To find the Fourier Transform of images using OpenCV
 -   Some applications of Fourier Transform
-    -   We will see following functions : **cv.dft()** etc
+-   We will learn following functions : **cv.dft()** etc

 Theory
 ------